Lucca-mito/swift-science/README.md

 ```

 ### Sampling
-If a [`ProbabilityDistribution`](https://lucca-mito.github.io/swift-science/documentation/science/probabilitydistribution) conforms to [`Samplable`](https://lucca-mito.github.io/swift-science/documentation/science/samplable) (which all built-in distributions do), you can `sample` random values from them.
-You can combine this with other Swift Science features, such as sample statistics, to run estimation experiments.
+If a [`ProbabilityDistribution`](https://lucca-mito.github.io/swift-science/documentation/science/probabilitydistribution) conforms to [`Samplable`](https://lucca-mito.github.io/swift-science/documentation/science/samplable) (which all built-in distributions do), you can [`sample`](https://lucca-mito.github.io/swift-science/documentation/science/samplable/sample(count:)) random values from them.
+You can combine this with other Swift Science features, such as sample statistics, to run estimation experiments:
 ```swift
 let distribution: some DistributionWithMean & Samplable